raalarcon9705/jira-mcp/README.md

    npm publish
    ```

-The package will be available as `jira-mcp-server` and users can install it with:
+The package will be available as `raalarcon-jira-mcp-server` and users can install it with:
 ```bash
 npx raalarcon-jira-mcp-server
 ```